ibtihelgharsalah/Document-Summarization-and-Information-Retrieval/README.md

 3- Retrieves the necessary information to answer a number of pre-defined questions accordingly

-This application is mainly targeted to KPMG IT-auditors who used to struggle while manually performing the "IT understanding" phase.
+This application is mainly targeted to (company X) IT-auditors who used to struggle while manually performing the IT understanding phase.